hashicorp/vault/website/source/guides/identity/authentication.html.md

 **token** auth method (often referred to as **_token store_**).
 This is a special auth method responsible for creating and storing tokens.

-### Auth Backends
+### Auth Methods

-Auth backends perform authentication to verify the user or machine-supplied information.
-Some of the supported auth backends are targeted towards users while others are targeted toward machines or apps.
+Auth methods perform authentication to verify the user or machine-supplied information.
+Some of the supported auth methods are targeted towards users while others are targeted toward machines or apps.
 For example, [**LDAP**](/docs/auth/ldap.html) auth method enables user authentication using an existing LDAP server while [**AppRole**](/docs/auth/approle.html) auth